IN SHORT

 Our Target: U1 snRNP

+U1 snRNP is an essential component of the co-transcription splicing machinery.
 Pre-mRNA splicing and polyadenylation are crucial steps in mRNA maturation.
-U1 snRNP, an essential component of the splicing machinery.
 Recent studies have shown that U1 snRNP also plays a global role in 3' end mRNA processing by preventing premature 3'-end cleavage and polyadenylation (PCPA), which is important for the full-length transcription of thousands of protein-coding and long noncoding genes.

-Numerous studies have demonstrated abnormalities in U1 snRNP assembly and function in various sporadic diseases, including neurodegenerative diseases and various types of cancer.
+Numerous studies have demonstrated abnormalities in U1 snRNP assembly and function in various sporadic diseases, including neurodegenerative & autoimmune diseases and various types of cancer.

 | 2